-The first sub 2mm, disposable, 30 degree side-viewing scope on the market
+The first sub 2mm, disposable, 30 degree side-viewing, rotating scope on the market

 The full functionality of a traditional 30º scope at less than half the size.